Fighting Climate Change with Bee-utiful Pollinator Gardens

 As for beginner flower gardeners, Crone recommends using baby plants rather than seeds, as seeds are often eaten by birds.
 When buying whole plants or seedlings, she recommends going to a garden store and observing which plants the bees actually visit, since not all plants produce pollen.

-The UC Davis Arboretum and Public Gardens also has garden design plans and hosts plant sales.
+The UC Davis Arboretum and Public Garden also has garden design plans and hosts plant sales.
 The next one is their clearance sale on May 11 and is the last sale of Spring until Fall.
-The plants sold are grown by students and staff without the use of pesticides or herbicides, with all proceeds funding Arboretum Learning by Leading internship teams.
-For those looking to grow native, part of the plant sale is dedicated to native plants.
+The plants sold are grown by students, staff and volunteers, with all proceeds supporting the growth and care of the gardens and landscapes, public education events, and their environmental leadership program, Learning by Leading

 Mara Feldman, student faculty within the Arboretum teaching nursery, recommends several native flowers that can be planted spring, summer or fall: